jasontaichi/BatchImageCropper/README.md

 # BatchImageCropper
-Batch crop images in the same folder of the code
+Batch crop images in the same folder of the Python script

 Put images you want to crop in the same folder of the python script